New Student Orientation

 Check-In; Overview of NSO for Parents; Welcome Presentation by Upperclassmen

-To ensure that you will be well positioned for a smooth check-in, it is important that you complete the following items before that date:
+To ensure that you will be well positioned for a smooth check-in, it is important that you complete the following items no later than August 1,2015.

-- FAFSA – Be sure you have completed and submitted all necessary financial aid forms to the Office of Financial Aid.
-If your acceptance fee is paid, you may view your financial aid award on TigerNet.
-You can visit TigerNet at http://tigernet.morehouse.edu.
-If you have any problems accessing TigerNet please contact the Morehouse Technology Group (MTG) Help Desk at (404) 507-8633 or via email at email@example.com.
+- Financial Aid – Be sure you have completed and submitted all required financial aid forms.
+You may view your financial aid award on TigerNet.
+You can visit TigerNet at myportal.morehouse.edu.
+MyPortal is a personal web space containing all of your resources at the College, i.e., Tigernet, Blackboard and Office 365 (email).
+To access the Portal, open an internet browser and type in: myportal.morehouse.edu.
+The Centrify login page will open, then, enter your username, format: (email@example.com) and password.
+If you encounter any difficulties with access, please contact the Morehouse Technology Group (MTG) Service Desk at (404) 507-8633 or via email at firstname.lastname@example.org.

-- Housing application – If you have not received a housing assignment, you may receive one after we receive your completed housing application.
+- Housing Application – If you have not completed a housing application via the online portal TigerDen by July 1, 2015 it is very likely you will be automatically assigned to a residence hall.
+Please complete the housing application via the TigerDen Housing Application portal as soon as possible to ensure that you may receive the residence hall preference.
 You can apply for housing by going to TigerNet and selecting the Housing and Residence Life Tab; look for the TigerDEN application link and click to enter the online application.

-Welcoming Ceremonies with Administrators, Faculty, Staff, and Students; Planning and Financing a Four Year Excellent Morehouse Experience; Communication Tools; Campus and Community Safety; Parent Parting Ceremony
+Welcoming Ceremonies with Administrators, Faculty, Staff, and Students; President and First Lady Reception; Planning and Achieving a Four Year Excellent Morehouse Experience; Campus and Community Safety; and Parent Parting Ceremony

 Educational, Cultural, Health, and Student Life Workshops; Rites of Passage; Student Bonding; Alumni Interaction